Ascentis funding information and advice for FE and skills providers

 On the following pages, Ascentis will provide you with a brief overview of the fundamentals of the funding landscape and system, and highlight the key differences between the funding of young people and adults in the different settings for learning, including classroom and work-based learning.

-The role of the ESFA and Mayoral Combined Authorities
+The role of the ESFA and Devolved Authorities

-Following the review of respective DfE and ESFA functions in 2022, the ESFA will continue to oversee funding for the education and training sector and to provide funding guidance and advice, value for money assurance over the use of funds and insolvency support.
-Other functions, including policy and intervention, will move over to the DfE.
+Following the review of respective DfE and ESFA functions in 2022, the ESFA continued to oversee funding for the education and training sector and to provide funding guidance and advice, value for money assurance over the use of funds and insolvency support.
+Other functions, including policy and intervention, moved over to the DfE.

-From August 2019, Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) were given responsibility for funding adult education and skills in their local areas.
-So, by 2022 to 2023 almost 60% of Adult Education Budget (AEB) funding is delegated to these authorities.
+From August 2019, Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) were given responsibility for funding adult education and training in their local areas.
+So, by 2023 to 2024 almost 60% of Adult Education Budget (AEB) funding was delegated to these authorities.

 What learning is funded in England?

-In relation to young people aged 16 and over and adults of all ages, the ESFA funds learners studying nationally recognised qualifications, such as GCSEs and A Levels, technical and vocational qualifications, including the new T Levels, and other learning aims that may not lead to nationally recognised qualifications, i.e. non-regulated learning aims.
+In relation to all young people aged 16 and over in England, and adults aged 19 and over, who are not residents in devolved authorities, the ESFA funds learners studying nationally recognised qualifications, such as GCSEs and A Levels, technical and vocational qualifications, including the new T Levels, and other learning aims that may not lead to nationally recognised qualifications, i.e. non-regulated learning aims.

 All learners must meet certain criteria to be eligible to be funded, e.g. residency in England, and the qualifications they undertake must also be eligible for funding.

 Currently, there are reviews of qualifications at level 2 and below, and at level 3, particularly of technical and vocational qualifications, and some qualifications will no longer be eligible to be publicly funded.
-Providers are advised to always check with Ascentis to ensure that their programmes are still fundable.
+Providers are advised to always check with Ascentis to ensure that their programmes are still eligible to be funded.

-The latest information on available qualifications, apprenticeship standards, T levels and units can be found on Finding a Learning Aim.
+The latest information on available qualifications, apprenticeship standards, T levels and units can be found on ‘Find a Learning Aim – Education Funding’ (FALA).

 For example, the Ascentis Level 1 Award in Essential Digital Skills for Work and Life is eligible for funding for young people aged 16-19 and for adults aged 19 and over as part of the digital entitlement.